donaldwuid/unreal_source_explained/main/rendering_parallel.md

 ![](assets/EnqueueUniqueRenderCommand.png)

-The task is of type `TEnqueueUniqueRenderCommandType`, which inherits from `FRenderCommand`, they are task with `ESubsequentsMode::FireAndForget`, hence they don't use task dependencies.
-And they needs to run in rendering thread.

 Recall from the [Thread Management](thread.md)'s Task Grpah chapter that, TaskGrpah is a multi-threaded task graph framework.
 With `TGraphTask<EURCType>::CreateTask().ConstructAndDispatchWhenReady()` called, it create `TGraphTask` instance who holds an instance of `FRenderCommand`, and dispatch this `TGraphTask` instance into the queue.
 Then in rendering thread, the task is dequeued and its `DoTask()` is called, hence, the user's lambda is executed.

 ```c++